snl-dakota/dakota-packages/demo_tpl/README.md

 continuous variables, and supports bound constraints.

+## Quickstart

+The sections that follow provide detailed steps for bringing a new gradient-free optimization Third Party Library (TPL) into Dakota using the very simple _Demo_ optimizer as a concrete example.
+It can be enabled in a build of Dakota from source by simply including the following setting in the invocation of cmake, `-DHAVE_DEMO_TPL:BOOL=ON`.
+This will build the _Demo_ TPL and the code needed to incorporate it into Dakota.
+It will also activate a working example found in
+$DAKTOA_SRC/test/dakota_demo_app.in which can be run after building Dakota via `ctest -R demo_app`.

 ## Building _Demo_ under Dakota using Cmake

 This section shows how to include the relevant parts of the `Demo` TPL